-Spaulding Hospital Boston serves as the flagship for the Spaulding Rehabilitation Network, together with fellow rehabilitation facility Spaulding Hospital Cape Cod, two long-term acute-care facilities (Spaulding Hospital Cambridge and Spaulding Hospital North Shore), two skilled nursing facilities (Spaulding Hospital North End and Spaulding Hospital West Roxbury) and an outpatient network of 23 centers throughout Eastern Massachusetts.
+Spaulding Hospital Boston serves as the flagship for the Spaulding Rehabilitation Network, together with fellow rehabilitation facility Spaulding Hospital Cape Cod, a long-term acute-care facilities (Spaulding Hospital Cambridge), a skilled nursing facility (Spaulding Hospital Brighton) and an outpatient network of 25 centers throughout Eastern Massachusetts.

 On April 27, 2013 Spaulding Rehabilitation Hospital begins a new chapter in its history with the new replacement facility in the Charlestown Navy Yard.
 This 132 bed, patient-centered facility is recognized for its green design with a LEED Gold certification as well as serving as model of inclusive design.

 Spaulding is one of only a select few sites to hold Model System distinctions awarded by NIDRR in Spinal Cord Injury, Burn Injury and Traumatic Brain Injury simultaneously.

 In a study co-led by Dr. Joe Giacino, Director of Rehabilitation Neuropsychology at Spaulding, Amantadine, a drug commonly used to treat Parkinson’s disease, was found to improve function in severely brain-injured people.

 Spaulding Rehabilitation Network partners with Ekso Bionics to test their new exoskeleton, known as Ekso.
 The device gives people with paralysis a new form of mobility.
 Originally designed for our military soldiers, the exoskeleton helps support a person while walking.
 Spaulding and Berkeley Bionics incorporated this technology into our therapy program in 2012.